Utö (Finland)

-Utö ([ˈʉːtøː]) is a small island in the Archipelago Sea in the Baltic sea and belongs to Finland's Pargas municipality.
+Utö ([ˈʉːtøː]) is a small island in the Archipelago Sea in the Baltic Sea and belongs to Finland's Pargas municipality.
 It is the southernmost year-round inhabited island in Finland.
 Utö has an area of 0.81 km2 and the population was c.
 40 (as of 2005).

 Name

 The name of the island, Utö, means "outer island" in Swedish.

 Description

 The island has a lighthouse, pilot station, a small guest harbour, a shop and a post office.
 The island is also known from the marine weather observations that began in 1881.
 Due to the remoteness of the island, the island has its own local school.
 In former times, the Finnish Defence Forces kept a small station on the island, but left the island in 2005.
 The island is also known as the first rescue station of the Estonia disaster in September 1994, and also helped rescue the survivors of the SS Park Victory sinking.

+The Utö lighthouse is painted to resemble the signal flag "H", indicating the maritime pilot station.
+Its light signal is four short flashes, the same as the Morse code "H".